The Chaser: The Chaser's Royal Wedding Commentary

 Originally set to air on 29 April 2011 on ABC2, a Chaser special was to be shown based on the Wedding of Prince William of Wales and Kate Middleton featuring live commentary from the team members.
 However, a diplomatic row ensued, after the ABC were forced by the BBC and APTN to pull the show from being aired due to concerns from Buckingham Palace.
 In response to the decision by the ABC, Julian Morrow from the Chaser said, "For a monarchy to be issuing decrees about how the media should cover them seems quite out of keeping with modern democratic times... but I suppose that's exactly what the monarchy is."

 The Hamster Wheel

 In 2011 the Chaser produced a new topical news show for the ABC called The Hamster Wheel.
 The series aimed to "examine the contemporary media landscape, where everyone from journalists to political fixers is perpetually at risk of spinning out of control".

 The Unbelievable Truth

 In 2012 the Chaser made their commercial TV debut with the quiz panel show The Unbelievable Truth on Channel 7.
-Adapted from the popular BBC radio show by the same name, the show featured guests attempting to lie about a given topic, while slipping in truths which they hope will be undetected by their fellow players.
+Adapted from the popular BBC radio show by the same name, the show featured guests attempting to lie about a given topic, while slipping in truths which they aim will be undetected by their fellow competitors.